garrandall/popular-music-data/tracks/hard-knock-life--ghetto-anthem--jay-z.md

 It's the hard knock life (uh-huh) for us
-It's the hard knock life, for us!!
+It's the hard knock life, for us!
 Steada treated, we get tricked
 Steada kisses, we get kicked
-It's the hard knock life!!
+It's the hard knock life!

 From standin on the corners boppin